mindspore-lab/sgl-mindspore/README.md

 bash examples/bench_one_batch.sh
 ```

-To start a server and benchmark：
+To benchmark in server mode, first start a server, then run：
 ```
 bash examples/bench_serving.sh
 ```
+The `host` and `port` arguments must match the server's setting.

 You can modify the test arguments inside the scripts.